CheddarBizcuitz/CryptoTrade/README.md

 Source code can be updated by running [mImportVB.bas](https://github.com/CheddarBizcuitz/CryptoTrade/blob/main/VBA/mImportVB.bas).
 This module searches for the folder <mark>"VisualBasic"</mark> on the user's C:\ Drive.
 You may alter the final path by adjusting the lines below:

 **Note:** All Excel objects will be imported as Class Modules (.cls).
 You will need to manually copy & paste the code into the workbook's corresponding object, then delete the class module(s).
-Updates to original objects should not be common for future releases, and will most likely be accomplished through updating [Formatting Data](#formatting-data).
+Updates to original objects should not be common for future releases and will most likely be accomplished through updating [Formatting Data](#formatting-data).

 #### Root
 ```VBA